“Sport can change the world when it welcomes and empowers all people.”—Athlete Ally

 Engage with one of our IX Calls-to-Action in honor of the 50th Anniversary of Title IX

-Connect to The Institute for the Study of Sport, Society, and Social Change (ISSSC)—the birthplace of the Olympic Project for Human Rights.
-Support and engage with their programs and services that build on the legacy of social change, particularly as it pertains to the equity of women, girls, and non-binary athletes in sport.
+Take Action with the SJSU Institute for the Study of Sport, Society, and Social Change (ISSSC)—the birthplace of the Olympic Project for Human Rights.
+Support and engage with their programs and services that build on the legacy of social change, particularly as it pertains to the equity of women, girls, non-binary, and transgender athletes in sport.

 Sign the #DemandIX Pledge to fight for equity and justice by advocating for strong Title IX protections and enforcement and engage with the below calls-to-action and athlete activism resources in solidarity with players’ support for Black Lives Matter and other actions that promote the notion they are more than an athlete.